 6. Use a lightweight theme

-7. Image optimization-Affects WordPress Site Speed
+7. Image optimisation- Affects WordPress Site Speed

 Also Read: Everything You Need To Know About CDN for your WordPress Blog